-Majoring in English at Bryn Athyn is about exploring the beauty and power of thought and language through written texts.
-As an English major, you’ll read, analyze, and write about a wide variety of literature, from various cultures and historical periods up to modern day.
+Majoring in English at Bryn Athyn College is about exploring the beauty and power of thought and language through written texts.
+As an English major, you will read, analyze, and write about a wide variety of literature—from the ancient to the contemporary, from various cultures and nations, and in a multiplicity of genres and forms.

-Our English courses range from classical, medieval, Renaissance, and Shakespearean literature to creative writing, mythology, poetry, and film.
-More specialized courses focus on Elizabethan literature, Victorian literature, poetry of devotion, novels, and the writing of Henry James.
+Our English courses range from Classical, mythological, medieval, Renaissance, Shakespearean, and contemporary literature courses to courses devoted to the craft and analysis of creative writing, poetry, and film.
+More specialized courses focus on Victorian literature, the poetry of devotion, the modern novel, children’s literature, the writing of Henry James, and so much more.

 Our program emphasizes the importance of writing, clarity of thought and expression, and sharp analysis and synthesis of ideas.
 Our faculty specialize in writing, literature, and rhetoric.

 At Bryn Athyn, hands-on learning is built into the English major.
 You can choose to undertake an off-campus internship working for a publishing house, dedicate your free evenings to help staff the Writing Center, write scripts for tours at Glencairn Museum, work at the Swedenborg Library, or become a writer or editor for BAC’s Pythia journal.

 Some of our experiential education opportunities are well-established and clearly structured, while others are tailored more specifically to meet individual interests.
 And if there’s not an existing internship to suit your needs, you can design your own!